keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

 {% include breadcrumbs.html %}

-## Software Consultancy & Software Development Services For Businesses
+## Software & Software Development Consultancy Services for Businesses
 In the modern technology focused era that we live in, having robust & functioning software implemented and [operating on appropriate infrastructure](/it-operations-consultancy) should be an essential requirement for the operation of any business.

-Overall, high quality Software <a href="/benefits/increased-productivity">enhances employee productivity</a>, improves company operations, and promotes business growth.
-Some companies simply wouldn't be as successful as they are today without the quality software that they've adopted.
-With this key factor in mind, taking shortcuts with making software decisions, or implementing software certainly isn't something that should be taken for granted.
-Taking shortcuts with implementing software without following processes could be catastrophic for a business and could cause catastrophes such as bad publicity, loss of profits, expensive lawsuits, death to humans and/or animals, or entire closure of a company in more extreme cases.
+Overall, high quality Software <a href="/benefits-of-it/increased-productivity">enhances employee productivity</a>, improves company operations, and promotes business growth.
+Some companies simply wouldn't be as successful as they are today without the quality software that they've adopted over time.

+Implementing software without following suitable processes, or without understanding its true capabilities and limitations can be catastrophic for a business.
+Such catastrophes could include bad publicity, loss of profits, expensive lawsuits, death to humans and/or animals, or closure of a company altogether (in more severe cases).

 We're here to help mitigate such risks to businesses by offering our Software & Software Development Consultancy services at an affordable price that'll yield positive ROI figures for future operation of a company.

+<h3>Typical use cases for Software & Software Development Consultancy Services</h3>
+Whether you’re a small business who needs help designing & setting up a small Local Area Network (LAN), a medium sized company who wants to start selling a new range of products online via an in-house developed e-commerce platform, or a FTSE 100 company who requires expertise advice with a Cloud migration strategy; Keep-Alive I.T is always willing to offer a helping hand with your software queries, no matter the size of your company.
+We will plan, consult, and implement I.T solutions for organisations of all size - no matter their technical literacy, or employee count.

 <div class="divider div-transparent div-arrow-down"></div>